wp-plugins/fbgallery/readme.txt

 * First release

 == Upgrade Notice ==
+= 1.5.1 =
+Fixed issue where slider embeded in page was not working properly due to the style.css not being loaded.
+Loading GIF should now appear.
 = 1.5 =
 Fixed pagination isssue on album page.
 Pagination by date is now optional, by default it is off.
 If you are using it you will have to turn it back on in the settings.
 = 1.4 =